 Setting up GitLab, GitHub, JIRA and Webhooks Integrations With the Installer

-are provided by the hookshot package.
-This documentation explains how to
+In Element Server Suite, our GitLab, GitHub, and JIRA extensions are provided by the hookshot package.
+This documentation explains how to configure hookshot.

 Configuring Hookshot with the Installer